SilkRose/Pony/stories/scrap-story/scrap-story.md

 The earth pony beside her finished unloading and left with their wagon.
 Oxide watched as a team of unicorns trotted into the empty spot and used their horns to push the metal they had left into the pile, clearing space for the next pony to unload.

 Eventually they cleared the spot on her other side as well.
-She finished unloading soon after and put her tailgate up before hooking back to her wagon and heading for the outbound scale.
+She finished unloading soon after, and put her tailgate up before hooking back to her wagon and heading for the outbound scale.
 She made it the front and waited in line behind the same pegasus that was beside her.

 The pegasus went up to the weigh master and got their ticket and payment before taking their wagon off the scales at the other end.
 Then it was Oxide's turn to see how much she made.